gaoyuanliang/jessica_text_to_knowledge_graph_demo/README.md

 by email gaoyuanliang@outlook.com if you want to know more about my engine, or schedule a live demo by me.

 I am open to an internship/part-time job in data science/AI.
-Next year I will graduate from Heriot-Watt University Dubai, open for a full-time job.
+This year I will graduate from Heriot-Watt University Dubai, open for a full-time job.